 She’s a 6th grader and an only child.
 Her dad has passed away.
 Her mom is single and works in the dump community helping others.

-Jacqueline’s eyes caught my attention.
+Yakeline’s eyes caught my attention.
 They sparkled and danced as we visited and she held my hand ever-so-tightly.

 The tension between the messy and the beautiful is such an incredible place to be.
-Looking in to Jacqueline’s eyes, I realized the fight to see beyond the superficial and into the heart of those who are longing for hope and help is a gift.
+Looking in to Yakeline’s eyes, I realized the fight to see beyond the superficial and into the heart of those who are longing for hope and help is a gift.

 I’m thankful for the messy.